OhMyDitzzy/argonaut/README.md

 zig build run-subcommands -- commit -m "Initial commit" -a zig build run-advanced -- -vvv -p 8080 -f file1.txt -f file2.txt input.txt
 ```
+You can see all the available examples in the [examples](examples) folder.

 ## Comparison with Go argparse